 - Junior Division (completed grades 2 - 4)

 - Middler Division (completed grades 5 - 7)

 - Senior Division (completed grades 8 -10)

-See the Rates & Registration page for more information and downloadable application forms.
+See the Rates & Registration page for more information and access to online registration.

 The camp operates four 2-week sessions each summer, as well as a one-week session at the end of August.
 Campers can attend one or two sessions.
 See the Calendar Page for session dates.
 Adventure trips may be added to two or four weeks of resident camp.
 See the Adventure Camp area of the site for more information about this option.